astronomer/docs/astro/cli/test-your-astro-project-locally.md

 ### Dependency test

 To prepare for an upgrade, it's helpful to identify all Python packages which will modified as a result of the upgrade.
 You can do this using the dependency test.
 When you run the test, the Astro CLI generates a report called `dependency_compare.txt` in `upgrade-test-<current-version>--<upgrade-version>`.
-The report shows all Airflow providers and packages that have been removed, added, or updated.
+The report shows all Apache Airflow® providers and packages that have been removed, added, or updated.

 When you read the results of this test, pay close attention to the `Major Updates` section.
 Major updates to Python packages are more likely to cause your DAGs to fail.
 Visit the changelog for any providers listed in this section (for example, the [HTTP provider changelog](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/changelog.html)) to see if the major upgrade will affect your environment.
 You should also pay attention to anything listed under `Unknown Updates`.
 These are updates that Astro CLI could not categorize, which can include major upgrades that might cause DAGs to break.